muratk3n/thirdwave/en/2018/05/polarization.md

 enough.
 It will never be enough.
 Until the ideological void is filled, this "shitshow" will continue.

-Question

 What did politicians think about the polarization during the 90s?
-What were their conclusions?

-A: Nada

 Take Bill Clinton himself, who was at the center of all that shitstorm, a masterful politician, right?
 I've read all the bios,